 What if I know of a placement or preceptor?

 Faculty and staff welcome new placement leads and will do our best to work with you.
-We recommend that you reach out to Clinical Placement Coordinator Shey Jamtsho for support.
+We recommend that you reach out to Clinical Placement Coordinator, Shey Jamtsho at [email protected] for support.
 We will be coordinating and assigning students to preceptors and sites.
-In addition, for both Southern California and Inland/North Coast regional placements, UCSF collaborates with UCLA and UC Davis.
+In addition, for both Southern California and Inland/North coast regionally placements, UCSF collaborates with UCLA and UC Davis.
 With that said, because placements are arranged across California, we are always looking for leads and connections for potential site placements.

 Can I do my clinical training at my current worksite?

-Yes, in some cases students may be allowed to train at an agency where they are employed.
-If you would like to consider this, please reach out to our Clinical Placement Coordinator Shey Jamtsho.
+Yes, in some cases, students may be allowed to train at an agency where they are employed.
+If you would like to consider this, please reach out to our Clinical Placement Coordinator Shey Jamtsho at [email protected].

 Given the COVID-19 situation, how do you anticipate clinical rotations will happen?